 Individuals who buy properties, renovate them and resell them for a profit, known as property flippers, will often get hard money financing, says Julie Aragon, a Los Angeles-based mortgage expert with Arbor Financial Group.

-“Property flippers like hard money loans because they can get the cash fast,” Aragon says.
+“Property flippers like hard money loans because they can get the cash fast,” says Aragon.
 “This expediency is beneficial when they’re bidding on a property.
 They will have the advantage over someone who might need a month to close.”

 Borrowers who don’t qualify for traditional loans

 There are many reasons some borrowers don’t qualify for a traditional loan, such as a 30-year fixed-rate mortgage from a bank.
-These reasons might include a recent divorce that affected their credit score, or the inability to document their income.
-For business owners, proving income can sometimes be challenging, Aragon says.
+These reasons might include a recent divorce that affected their credit score or the inability to document their income.
+For business owners, too, proving income can sometimes be challenging.

-“Self-employed people who write everything off might be able to afford a mortgage, but their taxes don’t reflect that,” Aragon says.
+“Self-employed people who write everything off might be able to afford a mortgage, but their taxes don’t reflect that,” says Aragon.
 “For them, hard money loans are their only option.”

 Homeowners facing foreclosure with substantial equity in their home

-Although this group is a less-common borrower type, some homeowners have a lot of equity in their homes but are at risk of foreclosure.
-Hard money lenders would consider lending in this situation if they can be assured that, if the loan goes into default, they can sell the house, pay off the first mortgage and still earn a profit from the sale.
+Although this isn’t a common scenario, some homeowners have a lot of equity in their homes but are at risk of foreclosure.
+Hard money lenders would consider lending in this situation if they can be assured that, should the loan go into default, they can sell the house, pay off the first mortgage and still earn a profit from the sale.